His Dark Materials: Once Upon a Time in the North

 This 2008 novella serves as a prequel to His Dark Materials and focuses on the Texan aeronaut Lee Scoresby as a young man.
 After winning his hot-air balloon, Scoresby heads to the North, landing on the Arctic island Novy Odense, where he is pulled into a conflict between the oil tycoon Larsen Manganese, the corrupt mayoral candidate Ivan Poliakov, and his longtime enemy from the Dakota Country, Pierre McConville.
 The story tells of Lee and Iorek's first meeting and of how they overcame these enemies.

 The Collectors

 A short story originally released exclusively as an audiobook by Audible in December 2014, narrated by actor Bill Nighy.
 The story refers to the early life of Mrs Coulter and is set in the senior common room of an Oxford college.
 The story was released by Penguin Books as a physical book in September 2022.

 The Book of Dust

 The Book of Dust is a second trilogy of novels set before, during and after His Dark Materials.
 The first book, La Belle Sauvage, was published on 19 October 2017.
 The second book, The Secret Commonwealth, was published on 3 October 2019.
+The third and final book, The Rose Field, was published on 23 October 2025.